benkeen/generatedata/packages/config/README.md

     // PLEASE UPDATE.
 Any random string is fine
     GD_JWT_REFRESH_TOKEN_SECRET: 'Also change this string to something else.',

-    // controls the lifespan of the JWT.
-Suggest you leave this setting alone
-    GD_JWT_LIFESPAN_MINS: 15,

     // (optional) Sign-in with Google settings for - oath2.
-    GD_GOOGLE_AUTH_CLIENT_ID: '',
+This requires `GD_GOOGLE_AUTH_CLIENT_ID` to have been set in the
+    // client.config.ts file
     GD_GOOGLE_AUTH_CLIENT_SECRET: ''
   },